spagnuolocarmine/touchbar-systemmonitor/README.md

 Features:
 - :chart_with_upwards_trend: the average percentage CPU usage;
-- :chart_with_downwards_trend: the average percentage RAM memory used, this does not include reserved memory or cache and so on and will show you only the real amount of used memory;
+- :chart_with_downwards_trend: the average percentage RAM memory really used, without reserved memory or cache and so.
 - :satellite: the network traffic on your active interface in KB/s;
 - :file_folder: the average percentage IO operations on your disk;
 - :battery: the percentage of your battery.